日本語

 (2) Lectures covering the principles of photosynthetic reactions, their molecular mechanisms, their structural basis and the analytic means will be given, with a special emphasis on its relation to environments such as how environments regulate photosynthetic reactions, how photosynthetic organisms were evolved, and the impact of photosynthesis on environments.

-(3) This lecture will introduce plant movements and their mechanics.
-This lecture will also give an outline of the molecular mechanisms in plant gravitropism.
-The role of plant hormones underlying gravitropism and the molecular mechanisms will be explained.
+(3) This lecture will introduce plant development and movement in response to environmental signals.
+This lecture will focus on gravity and light as environmental signals, and give an outline of the molecular mechanisms of signal reception and transduction.
+The role of plant hormones underlying the responses to gravity and light will also be explained.

 (4) This lecture introduces Astrobiology which aims to understand the origin, evolution, and spread of life in the universe, including the Earth.
 Various environment of extra-solar planets and the plants wherein will be explained.